We celebrate diversity and work to eliminate all institutional discrimination in Aotearoa New Zealand.

 Rainbow communities are entitled to equal opportunities in law and in practice

-The public education system should empower rainbow students
+The public education system should protect rainbow students

-- Schools and rainbow youth organisations should be encouraged to work together to reduce drug abuse and suicide.
+- Schools and organisations for rainbow young people should be supported to work together to reduce suicide and drug abuse amongst rainbow youth.

 - Government should support the development of adequately resourced community centres, outreach programmes and events, and the creative self-expression of people with rainbow identities through drama, literature, and the arts